josephinekchen/cryptoasset-security-playbook/README.md

 Depending on your platform, refer to the following resources:

 - **iOS:** Simple checklists suitable for individuals and small organizations can be found [here](https://security.utexas.edu/handheld-hardening-checklists/ios) and [here](https://ecn.io/ios-hardening-guide-df60535c6c5).
-A more comprehensive guide can be found [here](https://www.asd.gov.au/publications/protect/ios-hardening-guide.htm) [pdf].
+A more comprehensive guide can be found [here](https://www.asd.gov.au/publications/protect/ios-hardening-guide.htm).